steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

     Investigate workspaces in VSCode.
         Why is the second workspace unnamed?

-    Should ndimage or scikt-image be used for image processing support?

     Write OBJ
         Should the OBJWriter be part of FileManager?
         Or should FileManager be renamed BinaryFile (or similar)?

-    Technical Review
-        Review the Blender implementation.
-            What were the pre-processing steps that were done to prepare the data for the Poisson solver?
-        Review the technical papers.
-        Review ZSurf.
-        Review ArtCAM.

     Create additional test models.
         Spheres (Positive, Negative)